JakeEBrooks/rustvdif/README.md

 With `rustvdif` you can:

-- Parse `VDIFFrame`s from simple `&[u8]` byte slices.
+- Read from and write to various sources, including files and TcpStreams.
-- Easily access fields within a header, using `VDIFHeader`.
+- Easily access fields within a VDIF header.
 - Encode and decode VDIF payloads, with up to 16 bits/sample.
-- Easily access VDIF files using `VDIFFileReader`.
-- Read VDIF types directly from any type implementing `std::io::Read` using `VDIFReader`.

 Documentation is available [here](https://docs.rs/rustvdif/latest/rustvdif/).